Georgia's Gov. Kemp and fellow GOP leaders promise new state income tax rebates

 Georgia issued similar rebates in 2022 as Kemp ran for reelection, and again in 2023.
 The rebates cost about $1.1 billion then.
 Legislators must approve the plan next year, but passage is likely as Republicans are expected to maintain their majorities in the General Assembly.

-The announcement comes as Georgians continue to vote ahead of the Nov.
-5 Election Day, and could be campaign fodder for a handful of Republican incumbents and challengers who are trying to win state House seats.
-It also allowed Kemp to sound out themes about inflation that align with Republican Donald Trump's campaign for president, which is trying to return Georgia's 16 electoral votes to the GOP column after Democrat Joe Biden narrowly won the state in 2020.
+The announcement comes as Georgians continue to vote ahead of Nov.
+5's Election Day, and could be campaign fodder for a handful of Republican incumbents and challengers who are trying to win contested state House seats.
+It also allowed Kemp to sound themes about inflation that align with Republican Donald Trump's campaign for president, which is trying to return Georgia's 16 electoral votes to the GOP column after Democrat Joe Biden narrowly won the state in 2020.

 “We all know that even if inflation has fallen, high prices haven't,” Kemp said in prepared remarks.
 “Families see that every day when they go to the grocery store or the gas pump.”